 Ecology often receives early notice of a project through SEPA, and works with applicants and local governments before the permit is issued.

-After a local government issues its permits, Ecology has 21 days to review Substantial Development Permits and 30 days to review Conditional Use and Variance permits.
+After the city issues its permits, Ecology has 21 days to review Substantial Development Permits and 30 days to review Conditional Use and Variance permits.

 Ecology’s role is to determine if the local action is consistent with the local Master Program and the policies of the Act